Bayern routs Mainz 4-0 to start Oktoberfest celebrations | WHIZ News

 Leon Goretzka scored late to give Schalke a 2-1 win at Werder Bremen.

-Goretzka got the winner with seven minutes remaining after a corner for Schalke to claim its third win from four games.
+Goretzka got the winner from a corner with seven minutes remaining for Schalke to claim its third win from four games.

 SUPER SUB STRIKES

 Substitute Caiuby’s stunning strike gave Augsburg a 2-1 win at Eintracht Frankfurt.
-The Brazilian midfielder was only on the pitch for eight minutes when he looked up and let fly from almost 30 meters (yards) to crash the ball in off the underside of the crossbar.
+The Brazilian midfielder was on the pitch for only eight minutes when he looked up and let fly from almost 30 meters to crash the ball in off the underside of the crossbar.

-Luka Jovic pulled one back but it wasn’t enough for the home side despite a frenetic finale.

 Promoted Stuttgart defeated Wolfsburg 1-0 in a game overshadowed by Christian Gentner’s injury.
 The Stuttgart captain was struck in the head by Wolfsburg goalkeeper Koen Casteels’ knee when he emerged to claim the ball.
 Gentner was taken off on a stretcher.